SEOmonitor’s rank tracker detects a few types of keywords that could be misleading, when they are added to the campaign.

 How does this work?

 These are navigational keywords, toward other websites (like “Amazon”, or the “amazon watches” query).
 These keywords usually have high search volumes and your website will unlikely rank for them; even if it does, most of the searches will still end up on the brand site the users were searching for.
-You should ideally not track (archive) them, as they distort your campaign- or group-level data (total search volume, Visibility).
+You should ideally not track them (see how you can archive them), as they distort your campaign- or group-level data (total search volume, Visibility).

 These are keywords that are searched for by users that probably won’t find what they’re looking for on your tracked website.
 They should be archived from the rank tracker, as they are irrelevant to the website’s products, services, or information; users searching for them might not find them relevant for their needs.
 If kept, they’ll affect the campaign and group-level metrics (total search volume or Visibility).